BCMmodule/Hardware/README.md

 # [BCM1 and BCS1](https://bcm-module.com)
-Design and Document files for the BCM1 and BCS1 based on BeagleBone Black from [BeagleBoard.org](http://beagleboard.org).
+Design and Document files for the BCMmodules BCM1 and BCS1 based on BeagleBone Black from [BeagleBoard.org](http://beagleboard.org).
 Please check out our [FAQ](https://github.com/BeagleCore/Hardware/wiki/FAQ) for questions and answers.

 ## BCM1 Contents
 - Altium library